junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Not even to save Sam?"
 Cas's eyes turn so dark and sad. *You don't want to kiss me that much?
 That even saving Sam wouldn't be enough?*

 "No!
 Not like this!"
 Dean says without hesitation. *I can't hurt you like this, taking away your power is like taking the most special thing that makes you you.
+You're an angel.
 I would rather die than do this to you.
 Through a kiss or not, I can't do this.*

 Cas lowers his eyes, moving slowly away from the table to put the now-empty cups to the kitchen sink, having his back facing Dean.
 "I see.
 I understand."